-Home services may be provided to a student if that student has a medical condition and whose physician, physician assistant, or advanced practice registered nurse anticipates that the student will be absent from will be out of school for a minimum of 10 days or more, or on an intermittent basis due to a medical condition.
+Home services may be provided to a student if that student has a medical condition and whose physician, physician assistant, or advanced practice registered nurse anticipates that the student will be absent from school for a minimum of 10 days or more, or on an intermittent basis due to a medical condition.
 Eligibility shall be determined by State law and the III.
 State Board of Education rules governing (1) the continuum of placement options for students who have been identified for special education services or (2) the home and hospital instruction provisions for students who have not been identified for special education services.

 Appropriate educational services from qualified staff will begin no later than five school days after receiving a written statement from: (1) a physician licensed to practice medicine in all of its branches, (2) a licensed physician assistant, or (3) a licensed advanced practice registered nurse.
 Instructional or related services for a student receiving special education services will be determined by the student's individualized education program.
-For Home Study to take place, a conference to determine eligibility must be held with the appropriate school administrator.
-If it is determined Home Study is the best option, parents will be given next steps which will include a Medical Certification Form to be completed by the parent and physician overseeing the child's medical needs.
-Pregnancy does not automatically qualify for Home Study.
 (Students on Home Study are not allowed to take Driver's Education and/or Behind the Wheel.)